State authorities in the Democratic People’s Republic of Korea continue to commit crimes against humanity.

-For decades the DPRK government has attempted to insulate itself from international scrutiny.
-To date the DPRK government has refused to cooperate with international human rights mechanisms and offices, including the OHCHR office in Seoul – which was established in 2015 to monitor and document abuses in the DPRK – and has denied entry to the former and current UN Special Rapporteur on the situation of human rights in the DPRK.
+For decades the DPRK government has attempted to insulate itself from international engagement and scrutiny.
+The government has refused to cooperate with international human rights mechanisms and offices, including the OHCHR office in Seoul and the UN Special Rapporteur on the situation of human rights in the DPRK.
+Prolonged isolationist measures and the alleged diversion of aid have severely restricted access to food, medicine, healthcare and livelihoods.

 Ralph Bunche Institute for International Studies